Jôf Fuart via Gola Nord Ovest

 Gola Nord Ovest entrance, slabs on the right are the best to climb (II).

-Above the chimney from previous image you should ideally keep a bit to the left and end up by this cairn, however we somehow by-passed that part and needed to traverse back which is also possible.
+Above the chimney from the previous image you should ideally keep a bit to the left and end up by this cairn; however, we somehow by-passed that part and needed to traverse back, which is also possible.

 Same cairn as above, just seen from behind it.